Cycle routes in Fort William.

 Our recommended FULL DAY mountain bike day ride:

-- Our favourite route is 27 miles (around 45km) with 1,200 feet of climbing see our Fort William Cycle Route Map here and for the route slightly updates on Google Maps (and nearer 30 miles) see here.
-Easy/Moderate with optional; extras.
+- Our favourite route is 27 miles (around 45km) with 1,200 feet of climbing.
+See our Fort William Cycle Route Map here and on Google Maps (and nearer 30 miles) see here.
+Easy/Moderate with optional extras.

 - For a truely epic day ride of nearly 50 miles in a fantastic Highland setting try the Tour de Ben Nevis as per the No Fuss Events event.
 See the full detail of the route here.
 For more detail of the No Fuss race see here.
 Difficult.

 - Take a 10 mile (15km) leisurely flat cycle along The Great Glen Way to The Caledonian Canal where you can enjoy a Cake and Coffee or a lunch stop at the Moorings Hotel.
 On the cycle route stop to admire Old Inverlochy Castle.
 Return via the back road before rejoining the Great Glen Way back to Fort William.
-See here.
+See the route on Google Maps here.
 Easy.

 - Take the West Highland to Loch Lundavra then return along the single track road.
 This is 13 miles long (20km) and has around 1,500 feet of climbing.
 See here.
 Difficult.